 - 1. Connect the computer to AC power.

-- 2. Type defragment in the taskbar search box, and then select Defragment and Optimize Drives.
+- 2. Select the Search icon in the taskbar, type defragment in the search box, and then select Defragment and Optimize Drives.

 - 3. Follow the on-screen instructions.

 For additional information, access the Disk Defragmenter software Help.